andris9/stylus-sprite/README.md

 =============

 **Stylus-Sprite** is an extension for [Stylus](https://github.com/LearnBoost/stylus) which makes sprite images from Stylus tags.
-Actually it takes a image file (currently only PNG's are supported), places it to a sprite image and replaces the original pointer in the CSS file with position coordinates according to the sprite image.
+Actually it takes a image file, places it to a sprite image and replaces the original pointer in the CSS file with position coordinates according to the sprite image.

 Installation